 Ontario’s capacity auction follows the following timelines:

-The IESO will publish a pre-auction report no less than two months prior to the start of the offer submission window for the capacity auction.
+The IESO will publish a pre-auction report prior to the start of the capacity qualification request submission window for the capacity auction.

-Market participants intending to participate in the capacity auction must complete their authorization as capacity auction participant at least 40 business days in advance of the capacity auction, or within such other period as set by the IESO in its sole and absolute discretion.
+Any person intending to participate in the capacity auction must complete their authorization as capacity auction participant in advance of initiating a capacity qualification request, and no later than 16:00 EST, five business days prior to the start of the capacity qualification assessment window as specified in the pre-auction report.

+Capacity auction participants are required to submit a capacity qualification request during the capacity qualification request submission window, and identify each potential capacity auction resource and its corresponding installed capacity (ICAP)

+The IESO will complete a qualification assessment to determine the unforced capacity of each potential capacity auction resource, and will notify the capacity auction participant of this value at the end of the capacity qualification assessment window as specified in the pre-auction report.

-Market participants intending to participate in the capacity auction are required to complete the capacity enrollment process and afterwards submit the capacity auction deposit amount at least five business days prior to the start of the offer submission window for the capacity auction.
+Capacity auction participants are required to submit the capacity auction deposit by 16:00 EST at least five business days prior to the start of the offer submission window for the capacity auction.

 The capacity auction will accept offers from capacity auction participants on the date announced in the pre-auction report, starting at 09:00 EST and ending on the next business day at 23:59 EST. This period is referred to as the offer submission window.
 Capacity auction participants intending to participate in the capacity auction must have submitted their capacity auction offers to the IESO during the offer submission window.